Vindhya Pradesh

 Vindhya Pradesh was a former state of India.
-It occupied an area of 61,131.5 km2 (23,603 sq. miles).
-It was created in 1948 as Union of Baghelkhand and Bundelkhand States, shortly after Indian independence, from the territories of the princely states in the eastern portion of the former Central India Agency.
+It was created in 1948 as Union of Baghelkhand and Bundelkhand States from the territories of the princely states in the eastern portion of the former Central India Agency.
 It was named as Vindhya Pradesh on 25 January 1950 after the Vindhya Range, which runs through the centre of the province.
-The capital of the state was firstly Singrauli till 1953, secondly Rewa from 1953 onwards.
-It lays between Uttar Pradesh to the north and Madhya Pradesh to the south, and the enclave of Datia, which lay a short distance to the west, was surrounded by the state of Madhya Bharat.
+The capital of the state was the former princely state of Rewa.
+It lay between Uttar Pradesh to the north and Madhya Pradesh to the south, and the enclave of Datia, which lay a short distance to the west, was surrounded by the state of Madhya Bharat.

 Vindhya Pradesh was merged into Madhya Pradesh in 1956, following the States Reorganisation Act.

+It occupied an area of 61,131.5 km2 (23,603 sq. miles).

 History

-Vindhya Pradesh state was formed on 12 March 1948 and the newly formed state was inaugurated on 4 April 1948.
-Following its formation 36 princely states were merged to form Vindhya Pradesh state:
+Vindhya Pradesh state was formed on 12 March 1948 and inaugurated on 4 April 1948.
+36 princely states were merged to form Vindhya Pradesh state: